2018 Democratic Republic of the Congo general election: Accusations of fraud

 Second-place candidate Martin Fayulu claimed that the results were rigged later that day, stating "In 2006, Jean-Pierre Bemba's victory was stolen, in 2011, Étienne Tshisekedi's victory was stolen.
 In 2018 victory won't be stolen from Martin Fayulu."
-He also said he believes that President-elect Félix Tshisekedi and President Joseph Kabila made a secret agreement.
-According to foreign diplomatic sources, the Catholic Church had claimed that Fayulu was the winner, and both the SADC and African Union observation missions had also believed him to have been the winner.
-The Catholic Church in the DRC made a statement questioning the result as well, stating that it did not align with their findings.
-Tshisekedi denied making any power-sharing agreement with Kabila or his ruling party.
-Fayulu told the BBC that he will challenge the result in the Constitutional Court.
+Furthermore, he claimed that Tshisekedi and Kabila had entered into a power-sharing deal, which was denied by Tshiseked.

+Most independent observers, including the Catholic Church, backed Fayulu, believing he had actually won in a landside.
+They believe that Kabila, realising his chosen successor couldn't credibly win, struck a power-sharing deal with Tshisekedi to rig the elections for the latter in exchange for allowing Kabila to control parliament and all the provincial governments.
+According to Jason Stearns, several regional and international powers, including Kenya and the United States, gave the secret agreement their tacit blessing, with then-United States Ambassador to the Democratic Republic of the Congo later telling him "This was the best deal we could get.
+It was either this or Kabila stays in power."

 On 11 January, Fayulu claimed he received 62% of the vote and said he would challenge the result in the country's Constitutional Court.
 The Court could confirm Tshisekedi, order a recount, or cancel the results and call for new elections.
 But Fayulu admitted that he did not believe he would have any success, saying the court is "composed of Kabila's people."
 He also claimed that "Felix Tshisekedi has been nominated by Mr Kabila to perpetuate the Kabila regime.
 Because today the boss is Kabila."
 Tshisekedi's spokesman denied that there was any deal between them.
 Fayulu officially filed a challenge to the results on 12 January.

 A joint investigation by the Financial Times and Radio France Internationale appeared to reveal that massive fraud occurred during the election.
 FT claimed on 15 January that its analysis of two separate collections of voting data — one from an anonymous person close to Fayulu who said they had obtained it with the help of a whistleblower, representing about 86% of votes cast, and another from the Episcopal Conference (CENCO), which represents all Congolese bishops and fielded 39,824 observers on election day — showed Fayulu as the clear winner of the election.